ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 It is also possible to return an instance of a struct and, say, pass this instance as input to another function call.

-However, it is currently not supported that a function call modifies one of its arguments, or that a function call returns no argument at all:
+It is currently not supported that a function call modifies one of its arguments, or that a function call returns no argument at all:

 ```